holgerbrandl/kotlin4ds_kotlin_night_frankfurt/docs/emerging_kotlin_ds_ecosystem.md

 ---
+background-image: url(images/java_reading.jpg)
+background-position: center
+background-repeat: no-repeat
+background-size: 90%

-# Can we build data science APIs with Kotlin?
+# Can we build data science workflows with Kotlin?

-Why should we?

-* Reproducibility, Dependencies & Scalability: Java
+Should we?
+Yes, because

-* Prototyping & Community: R & Python
+* R & Python fail to be scalable & robust solutions for data science

-Language requirements
-* Can we express typical data problem?
-* Core concepts untyped data (json, tsv, unstructured)?
+* Java is known great dependency tooling & Scalability
+* Java is not suited as a language for data-science (cluttered, legacy)

-For detailed arguments see [kscript @ kotlin-conf slides](https://holgerbrandl.github.io/kscript_kotlinconf_2017/kscript_kotlinconf.html).
+For detailed arguments see [kscript @ kotlin-conf slides](https://holgerbrandl.github.io/kscript_kotlinconf_2017/kscript_kotlinconf.html)

-So can we?

 --

+Language requirements for the data science live cycle
+#### 1. Can we express typical data problems and workflows?
+#### 2. Can we model core concepts (typed vs untyped data, json, tsv, unstructured)?

+--

+### So can we?

+--

-### We wont' know without trying!
+## We wont' know without trying!

 ---